George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Against the Packers, Kittle has averaged 67.5 receiving yards per game over his four career matchups, 19.0 more than his over/under for Saturday's game.
+- Kittle has averaged 67.5 receiving yards per game over his four career matchups against the Packers, 16.0 more than his over/under in Saturday's game.

-- Kittle, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Kittle has caught a touchdown pass against the Packers once, but did not have multiple TDs in that game.

-- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The Packers are giving up 236.5 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- The Packers' defense is 26th in the league, conceding 1.8 passing touchdowns per game.
+- The Packers have conceded 31 passing TDs this year (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances

-- In last week's outing against the Cowboys, Kittle totaled 18 yards on one reception (averaging 18 yards per catch).
+- In last week's game against the Cowboys, Kittle racked up one catch for 18 yards (18 yards per catch).

-- Kittle has recorded 57 receiving yards (19.0 per game), reeling in seven balls on 12 targets over his last three games.
+- Kittle has put up 57 yards in his last three games (19.0 per game), hauling in seven passes on 12 targets.

 Kittle's San Francisco Teammates